 - Low-risk types of HPV can cause genital warts.The types of HPV that can cause genital warts are not the same as the types that can cause cancer.
 Genital warts may cause problems during pregnancy.

-For older teens and young adults who start the series later, aged 15 through 26, three doses are still required.
-In this cases, the second shot should be given one to two months after the first, and the third shot should be given six months after the first.
+For older teens and adults who start the series later, aged 15 through 45, three doses are still required.
+In this case, the second shot should be given one to two months after the first, and the third shot should be given six months after the first.
 The goal is to get all three shots within six months.

 Ideally, people should complete all doses of the vaccine before they become sexually active.
 However, those who are eligible and are sexually active should still get the vaccine.